amohan14/Webscrapping/README.md

         $ sudo pip3 install boto boto3

+- Go to AWS console and create an IAM User.
+Add it to a group each having AmazonEC2FullAccess permissions.

+- Copy the user's AWS Access Key ID and AWS Secret Access Key

+- Return to Virtual Machine.
+Configure AWS with the user keys and set the default region as per requirement

+        $ aws configure

+- Also create an **.aws/credentials** file and copy the keys and default region to it so that ansible can access the keys accordingly

+- Create a keypair and ensure the keypair.pem file is accessible to virtual machine.

-- Create an EC2 Instance using Ansible playbook and add host to group 'just_created' with variable foo=42
+- Create an EC2 Instance(CentOs machine) using Ansible playbook and add host to group 'just_created' with variable foo=42

         - name: Create an EC2 instance
             hosts: local